gsnedders/wpt-docs/docs/introduction.md

 ## Test Types

-Tests are generally written using the mechanism that is most easily reliably automatable.
-In general the following order of preference holds:

-* [testharness.js](testharness.html) tests — for any test that can be written using script alone.

-* [Reftests][reftests] — for most tests of rendering.
+The testsuite has a few types of tests, outlined below:

+* [testharness.js](testharness.html) tests, which are run through a JS harness and report their result back with JS.

+* [Reftests][reftests], which render two (or more) web pages and combine them with equality assertions about their rendering (e.g., A.html and B.html must render identically).

+* [Manual tests][manual-tests], which rely on a human to run them and determine their result.

-* WebDriver tests — for testing the WebDriver protocol itself.
+* WebDriver tests, which are used for testing the WebDriver protocol itself.

-* [Manual tests][manual-tests] — as a last resort for anything that can't be tested using one of the above techniques.

-Some scenarios demand certain test types.
-For example:

-* Tests for layout will generally be reftests.
-In some cases it will not be possible to construct a reference and a test that will always render the same, in which case a manual test, accompanied by testharness tests that inspect the layout via the DOM must be written.

-* Features that require human interaction for security reasons (e.g. to pick a file from the local filesystem) typically have to be manual tests.
+In general, in order of preference:

+ * tests for WebDriver should be WebDriver tests,
+ * tests for rendering should use reftests,
+ * tests that can be programmatically determined in JS should be testharness.js tests, and
+ * all other tests should be manual tests.

 [reftests]: ./reftests.html